Code-Institute-Submissions/Solitudes/README.md

 There are many features added to this website to make it as responcive as possible, so it's also easier to access for the elderly.
 The main features are:
 - Removed standard border to widen the range between text areas and for better alignment.
 - Added multiple layers of tranparency for a more gentle and interactive feel.
+- A clip (gif) was added to the background of the home page screen for some extra flow.
+- All surplus white spaces have been removed.
+- Appearance of audio tags have been personally styled.
+- Appearance of burgerbar (toggle menu) have been personally styled.
 - Took out the video for better responciveness and faster page loading on devices whom are smaller that a width of 769.
 - Added collapsed navbar for iPad size to prevent it from cluttering.
 - Removed the auto-"download" option from all audio-tags to prevent illegal download and spreading.
 - Adjusted frame sizes and frame border to give it viewing box feeling.
 - A complete discography provided by visiting an external [link](https://solitudes-eucaa.c9users.io/solitudes-disco-list.pdf).
+- A link to [Amazon.com](https://www.amazon.com/s?k=Dan+Gibson%27s+Solitudes&i=music-intl-ship&ref=nb_sb_noss) was added, for user to buy Solitudes' music.

 ## Features for the future
 - Updating discography list